chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 ### Schema

-`schema.graphql` The schema file should define the data that you want to fetch.
+`schema.graphql` The schema file should define the data you want to fetch.
 For example, if you're fetching token data, the token entity should look like this.

 ```
 type Token @entity {